Root Canal Therapy

 An opening will be created in the top of the tooth so that all pulp can be removed from the tooth.
 The canals are cleaned with a disinfecting solution and then a special file is inserted to ensure the tooth is sufficiently cleaned and to allow adequate room for the tooth filling.
 X-rays are often taken throughout the procedure to ensure success.
 If the procedure requires a second appointment, Dr. Spencer will fill insert antibacterial medication into the tooth and place a temporary filling at the opening.

 To complete the procedure, the problematic tooth is filled with gutta percha, a rubber-like material, and a sealing paste.
 Then, the tooth is topped with a crown or tooth-colored dental filling to protect it from further damage.

 After root canal therapy, it is important to apply the permanent restoration, whether it’s a permanent filling or a crown, to the tooth as soon as possible to prevent any further risks.
 It is still possible for a treated tooth get a cavity so oral health is very important.
 Brushing and flossing twice a day will protect the tooth and prevent cavities.

 Learn More about Root Canal Therapy

 Understanding the science of endodontics allows Dr. Weston Spencer to identify and address any teeth that could potentially risk the well-being and comfort of the patient.
-It also puts him in a unique position to provide root canal therapy of the most surpassing quality at his La Jolla and Rancho Santa Fe dental offices.
-If you are experiencing tooth pain, we encourage you to schedule an appointment at one of our two convenient San Diego office locations today.
+It also puts him in a unique position to provide root canal therapy of the most surpassing quality at his La Jolla dental office.
+If you are experiencing tooth pain, we encourage you to schedule an appointment at our convenient San Diego office location today.